RakhithJK/BishopFox-sliver-wiki/Compile-From-Source.md

 $ make static-windows
 ```

-__NOTE:__ Static builds do not include the optional dependencies: mingw and Metasploit.
+__NOTE:__ Static builds do not include the optional runtime dependencies: mingw and Metasploit.

 ### Windows Builds